Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Networks of cyclic heteroclinic chains

 The case $u = 1 + \sqrt{3}$ gives rise to two periodic eras and a periodic Kasner sequence with three values of $u\in \{1 + \sqrt{3}$, $\sqrt{3}$, $\sfrac{1 + \sqrt{3}}{2}\}$ such that each value yields six fixed point on the Kasner circle $\mathrm{K}^{\ocircle}$, one in each sector, resulting in the values of $\ue$ given in Table~\ref{tab:per8EV}.

-The hexagonal representation of the heteroclinic network follows straightforwardly from the example given in Figure~\ref{FIG:graphper5} by considering eras 2 to 5, which results in Figure~\ref{FIG:graphper8}.
+The hexagonal representation of the heteroclinic network follows straightforwardly from the example given in Figure~\ref{FIG:hexEX} by considering eras 2 to 5, which results in Figure~\ref{FIG:graphper8}.

-The entire cyclic heteroclinic network is obtained by taking the union $\mathbb{H}^0\bigcup\mathbb{H}^1$ of the initial and the subsequent (first) era, where the relevant values for $\ue$ for sectors $(321)$ and $(132)$ are to be inserted into equation~\eqref{eranetwork} to yield the entire cyclic heteroclinic network, while equation~\eqref{eranetworksingle} results in the single transition network, where the different transition elements are depicted in Figure~\ref{fig:period8}.
+The entire cyclic heteroclinic network is obtained by taking the union $\mathbb{H}^0\bigcup\mathbb{H}^1$ of the initial and the subsequent (first) era, where the relevant values for $\ue$ for sectors $(321)$ and $(132)$ are to be inserted into equation~\eqref{eranetwork}, while equation~\eqref{eranetworksingle} results in the single transition network, where the different transition elements are depicted in Figure~\ref{fig:period8}.

 The dynamical importance of the heteroclinic network arising from $1+\sqrt{3}$ is due to the eigenvalues in sector $(321)$ that are associated with the instability of $R_1$ and $R_3$, respectively.
 These are given by $\lambda_{R_1} = 3(1 - \ue_{0}^2)/f(\ue_{0})$ and $\lambda_{R_3} = -3(1 + 2\ue_{0})/f(\ue_{0})$ according to~\eqref{linR1} and~\eqref{linR3}, which for the value $\ue_{0} = 1 - \sqrt{3}$ leads to $\lambda_{R_1} = \lambda_{R_3}$, while $\lambda_{R_3}>\lambda_{R_1}$ when $\ue \in (-1,1-\sqrt{3})$ and $\lambda_{R_1}>\lambda_{R_3}$ when $\ue \in (1-\sqrt{3},-\frac12)$; these eigenvalue features presumably play a role in a possible construction of a stable manifolds, akin to that in~\cite{Beguin10,Lieb11,Lieb13,BegDut22}.
 Note that the value $\ue_{0} = 1 - \sqrt{3}$, where $\lambda_{R_1} = \lambda_{R_3}$, corresponds to the Kasner fixed point from which the particular explicit orbit with $R_1=R_3$ and $\Sigma_2=0$, $\Sigma_3=-\Sigma_1$, discussed previously in connection with double frame transitions, originates.